-OMB Circular A-21 states: “…it is recognized that, in an academic setting, teaching, research, service, and administration are often inextricably intermingled.
+OMB federal regulations recognize that, in an academic setting, teaching, research, service, and administration are often inextricably intermingled.
 A precise assessment of factors that contribute to costs is not always feasible, nor is it expected.
 Reliance, therefore, is placed on estimates in which a degree of tolerance is appropriate.”

 In considering effort certifications for sponsored activities, if the payroll percentage on the effort report reasonably reflects one’s effort within a tolerable variance threshold (plus or minus 5%), then the amount may be confirmed as a reasonable estimate.
 If the difference between the estimate and the payroll percentage for a sponsored project is greater than the tolerable variance threshold of 5%, then the PI needs to inform the department manager to process payroll corrections to reflect the correct percentage effort.